ebenimeli/ict3/docs/contents/robotics/robotresearch.md

 Gather information on the following aspects of the robot:

-- Purpose: What is the robot designed to do?
+- **Purpose**: What is the robot designed to do?
-- Design: What does the robot look like?
+- **Design**: What does the robot look like?
 What components make up the robot?
-- Sensors: What sensors does the robot use to interact with its environment?
+- **Sensors**: What sensors does the robot use to interact with its environment?
-- Actuators: What actuators does the robot use to move and interact with its environment?
+- **Actuators**: What actuators does the robot use to move and interact with its environment?
-- Controller: What type of controller does the robot use to manage its behavior?
+- **Controller**: What type of controller does the robot use to manage its behavior?
-- Innovations: What makes this robot advanced and innovative?
+- **Innovations**: What makes this robot advanced and innovative?
 What sets it apart from other robots?
-- Applications: What are some of the potential applications for this robot?
+- **Applications**: What are some of the potential applications for this robot?
 How might it be used in industry or everyday life?

 ## Part 3: Creating a presentation